-Metric Description IV&V Observations IV&V Updates Defect Metrics Understand and track the following: Defects by category (bug fixes)USPs assigned to defects in a release vs. USPs assigned to planned US in a release September - A Mid-Sprint Deployment was completed on 9/9/25.
-R4.14 is planned for production deployment on 10/1/2025.
+Metric Description IV&V Observations IV&V Updates Defect Metrics Understand and track the following: • Defects by category (bug fixes)• USPs assigned to defects in a release vs. USPs assigned to planned US in a release October - Velocity was estimated at 126 USPs for R4.14, 164 USPs were promoted to production on 10/1/25.
+43 of the 164 USPs were for defect fixing. • 74% of the USPs were associated with user stories and requests.• 26% of the total USPs were associated with defects encountered during the release effort or pulled from the defect backlog.
 N/A